 Should you exceed your personal CGT allowance in any given year, you only pay CGT on the excess.
-The amount you have to pay varies depending on your circumstances, but is usually 18% for basic rate tax payers (£33,500 for 17/18), and 28% for any amount above this
+The amount you have to pay varies depending on your circumstances, but is usually 10% (18% on property) for basic rate tax payers, and 20% (28% on property) for any amount above this

 Note that CGT does not apply to equally to all items some items such as cars, are exempt.
 Others such as your main home are liable for GCT but usually qualify for relief.

 For more information on CGT see the HMRC website.

 Rent and lodging

 Renting out your second home, your driveway, or even room in your main home are all great ways of boosting your income, but you should be aware that rent is always taxable regardless of your personal allowance.

 Sucks, right?
 The good news here is that again there is sort of personal allowance.
 It’s actually a relief exemption and allows you to earn up to £7,500 (up from £4,250) from renting a room in the home in which you live.
 Note that this does not apply to renting out the whole house, driveway, or anything else.